-This caramelized banana oatmeal is creamy, delicious, and only takes about 15 minutes to make.
+This caramelized banana oatmeal is creamy, delicious and only takes about 15 minutes to make.
 Just the thought of this is enough to get me out of bed in the morning!
-It’s vegan, gluten free, refined sugar free and will be sure to impress your kids, spouse, friends and anyone and everyone.
+It’s vegan, gluten free, refined sugar free and will be sure to impress!

 This caramelized banana oatmeal is one of my all time favorite recipes, and yours too!
 It’s creamy, super easy to make, and tastes like dessert yet is made with simple and wholesome ingredients.

 It’s completely refined sugar free but somehow tastes like you’re eating a super decadent and fancy dessert like my caramelized banana pudding, but it’s breakfast and only takes 15, maybe even 10, minutes to make.
 Sounds like a win!

 - Oats: I prefer old fashioned/rolled oats but steal cut or quick oats also work.
 However, the cook time and method will vary.
 The recipe is written for old fashioned oats.

 - Banana: I personally find it easier to use a banana that’s yellow.
 Not too ripe, but also not unripe.
 If it’s too ripe it will get a bit mushy, and if it’s too green then it won’t soften properly.
 Right in the middle is what you’re aiming for!